A Wedding Couple’s Personal Sentiments…

 “In order to teach, one must learn, study, experience, take part, and then lead” – Rabbi Andrea Frank

-Today, the Internet is revolutionizing our lives.
+The Internet has revolutionized our lives.
 I immersed myself by building a website and serve in a technological form to reach out to a “worldwide web congregation”.
 The World Wide Web unites us through the net by common interests and instant communication, all in the comforts of our home.
 It is now very common to find your Rabbi Wedding Officiant or Mitzvah specialist for all ages online.

 While the search for faith and encounter with God is at the heart of commitment as Jews, Rabbi Frank recognizes the many ways in which individuals define and experience their religious beliefs.